-A sensible approach to debt should be part of a sound financial strategy.
-Borrowing can enable you to enjoy things that otherwise are currently beyond your reach.
-Developing good borrowing habits can help you in the long run.
+A sensible approach to debt should be part of any sound financial strategy, as developing good borrowing habits can help you in the long run.

 Borrowing costs money, which is not necessarily bad.
 It just means that when you pay it back, you have to pay more than you borrowed.
 The components of a good debt strategy are quite simple:

 - Choose when to borrow and what to borrow for carefully.